DataScienceResearchPeru/covid-19_latinoamerica/README.md

 </p>

+WARNING: Some countries are not reporting their death and recovery figures to the resolution we have in the repository.

 #### Tabla 1.
 Data resources for each country

 | #   | Country                  | User                                                                                                   | Data Sources                                                                           |
 | --- | ------------------------ | ------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------- |